Efficient Fair Division with Minimal Sharing: Introduction.

-Note the important \emph{contrast between fractional and discrete Pareto-optimality} (an allocation is discrete Pareto-optimal if it is not dominated by any allocation with zero sharings).
-For discrete Pareto-optimality, even basic questions are computationally hard: deciding whether a given allocation is indivisible-PO is co-NP hard, and deciding whether there exists an envy-free and indivisible-PO allocation is $\Sigma_2^p$-complete \citep{deKeijzer2009Complexity}.
+Note the important \emph{contrast between fractional and discrete Pareto-optimality}, which is the dominant notion of economic efficiency in the literature on indivisible objects (an allocation is discrete Pareto-optimal if it is not dominated by any allocation with zero sharings).
+For discrete Pareto-optimality, even basic questions are computationally hard: deciding whether a given allocation is discrete-PO is co-NP complete, and deciding whether there exists an envy-free discrete-PO allocation is $\Sigma_2^p$-complete \citep{deKeijzer2009Complexity}.
 In contrast, deciding whether a given allocation is fractional-PO is polynomial in $m$ and $n$ (see Lemma~\ref{lem:po-check}), and deciding whether there exists an envy-free and fractionally PO allocation with no sharings is, for almost all instances, polynomial in $m$ for fixed $n$ (Theorem~\ref{thm:nagents-different-easy}).
-These observations suggest that \emph{fractional-Pareto-optimality is a compelling concept of economic efficiency even for indivisible objects}; recent results by \cite{barman2018proximity,barman2018finding} confirm this observation.
+These observations suggest that \emph{fractional-Pareto-optimality is a compelling concept of economic efficiency even for indivisible objects}; recent results by \cite{barman2018proximity,barman2018finding} support this conclusion.